-In this blog, we’ll be looking at personal development and other important factors that need to be considered, along with some do’s and don’ts that you should follow.
-We then finish up by showing you how online training from OCA is the most flexible and affordable way to get the skills your new position requires.
+In this blog, we’ll be looking at personal development and other essential factors that need to be considered, along with some do’s and don’ts that you should follow.
+We then show you how online OCA training is the most flexible and affordable way to get the skills your new position requires.
 So, if you’re ready, we’ll begin.

-If you’ve started to think that maybe it’s time for new professional pastures, then it’s important that you have a concrete plan for how you’re going to make the switch.
-Only you will truly know when that moment comes, but a lack of motivation in your current position is likely a clear sign.
+If you’ve started to think that maybe it’s time for new professional pastures, then it’s vital that you have a concrete plan for how you’re going to make the switch.
+Only you will honestly know when that moment comes, but a lack of motivation in your current position is likely a clear sign.

 Let’s have a look at some of the things you should be doing…